Calibration of 122 SensL MicroFJ-60035 SiPMs and the reduction of optical crosstalk due to coupled light guides: Introduction

 The following paragraphs only summarize the properties, that are relevant for the context of this paper, and do not aim to present a complete description of the functioning and characteristics of SiPMs.
 A detailed review of Silicon Photomultipliers is given in~\cite{klanner2019}.
 They combine multiple Geiger-mode avalanche photo diodes (G-APD) into one sensor.
 Geiger-mode avalanche photo diodes are also commonly known as single-photon avalanche diodes (SPAD).
-In the following the individual diodes will be referred to as cells.
+In the following, the individual diodes will be referred to as cells.
 The diodes are operated in Geiger-mode, i.\ e.\ above a characteristic voltage, the so-called breakdown voltage.
-Above this threshold, impinging photons are generating electron-hole pairs which may induce a self-sustaining particle cascade.
+Above this threshold, impinging photons are generating electron-hole pairs, which may induce a self-sustaining particle cascade.
 The initiated current causes a voltage drop at the built-in quenching resistor.
 When the applied voltage falls below the breakdown voltage, the avalanche is stopped.
-The released charge is independent of the number of initial electron-hole pairs and depends only on physical properties of the diode and the difference between the applied bias voltage and the breakdown voltage.
+The released charge is independent of the number of initial electron-hole pairs, and depends only on physical properties of the diode and the difference between the applied bias voltage and the breakdown voltage.
 The charge released by one discharge is commonly referred to as photon equivalent (p.\ e.).
 The voltage difference is known as overvoltage.
 The released charge is also independent of the energy and angle of the incident photon.
 Random discharges triggered by thermal excitation are known as dark counts.\\

 Secondary discharges that are induced by trapped charge carriers are called afterpulses.
 Their probability drops exponentially after the initial breakdown.
-Although not physically related, decay times are usually in the same order as the recharge time of the cell.
-Their released charge is intrinsically limited by the charge state of the cell so that contributions from afterpulses are highly suppressed during the early recharge phase.
+As the time constant of this exponential decay is typically in the same order as the recharge time of the cell and the released charge is intrinsically limited by the charge state of the cell, contributions from afterpulses are highly suppressed during the early recharge phase.
 For more details see~\cite{klanner2019}.
-In the present study, the analysis is based on charge integration over only a small time window.
-Therefore the effect of afterpulses can be neglected.
+In the present study, the analysis is based on charge integration over only a small time-window.
+Therefore, the effect of afterpulses can be neglected.
 Furthermore, the total afterpulse probability of recent sensors is less than a few percent\footnote{$<5\,\%$ for SensL MicroFJ-60030-TSV at \SI{5}{\volt} overvoltage~\cite{OnSemi}}.\\